 Parental concerns regarding delinquent tuition or family hardships must be directed to the Principal.
-Should a family become delinquent, and there is no communication or effort made to correct the situation, the children affected will be discontinued at the end of the quarter in which the delinquency occurs.
+Should a family become delinquent, and there is no communication or effort made to correct the situation, the children affected may be discontinued at the end of the quarter in which the delinquency occurs.
 A family can reinstate their enrollment by the payment of all tuition and fees that are due to date.
-Payment must be made prior to the first day of the next quarter.
 Tuition refunds will be issued on case-by-case bases.
 Refunds will not include the period the student was present.

-Non-Discrimination Policy: In keeping with the Diocesan Policy #511.1, Our Lady of Mt.
+Non-Discrimination Policy: In keeping with the Diocesan Policy #5111.1, Our Lady of Mt.
 Carmel School admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities made available to students at Our Lady of Mt.
 Carmel School.